ljarasius/ausnog-2025/pages/tac.md

 <img src="/tac2.jpg">

 <!--
 That would be too easy, wouldn't it.
-So, I hop on a call with the engineer working on our case, spend two hours explaining our architecture and use case, reproducing the issue, and answering questions.
+So, I hop on a call with the engineer working on our case, spend two hours explaining our architecture and use case, reproducing the issue again, and answering questions.
 This is all recorded by the engineer for them to come back to as needed.
 All the tracebacks, log dumps and terminal scrollbacks added to the case.

 Surely we're done here for troubleshooting, and the issue is clear?
 -->